 - Solar hot water systems

-Please refer to the Guidelines for the complete information of eligible activities and expenditures.
+Please refer to the Guidelines for the complete list of eligible activities and expenditure.

 The following are ineligible for funding:

 - Commonwealth, State, Territory, or local government body (including government business enterprises).